What type of education do Performance physical therapists have?

 Blood Flow Restriction

 Is BFR safe?

 Yes.
-BFR has consistently been demonstrated to be a safe modality in the literature.
-It has been performed in thousand of subjects in the peer-reviewed literature with little to no side effects.
+BFR has been performed in thousand of subjects in peer-reviewed literature with little to no side effects.
 The biggest side effect is irritation to the skin underneath the tourniquet cuff.
-This can easily be avoided through the use of a protective sleeve which is our standard practice.
+However, this can easily be avoided through the use of a protective sleeve, which is our standard practice.

 How does BFR feel?

 You may experience a burning sensation in the exercising muscle, consistent with lactic acid accumulation in the muscle.
 The feeling is similar to a very intense work out, without the adverse feeling of pain or pressure within the joint.

 Yes.
 There are over 820 articles relating to BFR that substantiate both its safety and effectiveness.
 A recent meta-analysis concluded that BFR increases muscle size, strength, and endurance while exercising at 20-30% of the load typically required to achieve such effects.